Updated: Aug 24

 Through some simple steps, Mr. Lewis showed how easy it is to repair old windows and stem heat loss.

 Do New Windows Save You Money?

 Many companies aggressively market “replacement windows,” claiming that new windows will “cost nothing” by slashing energy bills and requiring “no maintenance.”

 A study referenced in Old House Journal (Sept.-Oct.
 2007), done by a professional engineer, found that adding a single-pane storm window over a single-pane original window pays for itself in 4.5 years, compared with replacing a single-pane window with a double-pane thermal replacement window, which pays for itself in 40.5 years.

-A low-e glass double-pane thermal replacement of a single-pane window with storm window saves far less energy, and the estimated $550 cost of the window pays for itself in – 240 years!
+A low-e glass double-pane thermal replacement of a single-pane window with a storm window saves far less energy, and the estimated $550 cost of the thermal window pays for itself in – 240 years!
 Add to that the environmental burden of old windows as landfill.

 Local historic preservation societies in New Jersey have begun to be more vocal in addressing the myths put forth by replacement window companies, such as this information from the Plainfield Historical Society:

 Myth 1: No maintenance.
 This claim was made of aluminum siding once, and it has been replaced by vinyl because it did not last.
 Vinyl has a life expectancy of 20 years, and it is very expensive to paint either aluminum or vinyl.
 Furthermore, the seals around double-glazed windows can fail in 10-15 years, resulting in condensation between the panes – requiring replacement.
 Wood, on the other hand, can last for 200 years when it is continually painted.